Yandex Cloud

 • How to delete the resources you created

-Follow this guide to deploy a containerized app in Serverless Containers to administer a MongoDB DBMS.
+Follow this guide to deploy a containerized app in Serverless Containers to administer MongoDB.

-The DBMS is deployed on a Yandex Compute Cloud VM.
-A Yandex Container Registry registry is used to host the container with the app.
+MongoDB is deployed on a Yandex Compute Cloud VM.
+A Yandex Container Registry is used to host the container with the app.
 Yandex Lockbox is used to encrypt sensitive data.
-Secure access to the application is enabled over the Yandex API Gateway API gateway.
+Secure access to the application is enabled over a Yandex API Gateway.
 The entire infrastructure of the containerized app resides in a single folder.

 To deploy your containerized app: